Minnesota Vixen: 2019

 In 2019, Ryan McCauley was brought in as head coach along with several other coaching staff including R.J.
 Speidel as the Defensive Coordinator, Matt O'Keefe as Running Backs Coach, and Shaun Mattson with Jim Speidel as Quarterbacks Coaches.
-Furthermore, two long term Vixen players, Jessica Giesemann and Michele Braun retired from their playing careers to step into coaching roles with linebackers and offensive Line respectively.
+Furthermore, two long term Vixen players, Jessica Giesemann and Michele Braun retired from their playing careers to step into coaching roles with linebackers and offensive line respectively.
 Coaches J. Alfred Potter, Bruce Brevitz and Jason Cornelison have continued in their respective positions as well to complete the 2019 coaching staff.
 Returning to the Vixen coaching staff to help with wide receivers is former Vixen coach Emilie Sundberg.
-In an effort to expand the Vixen fan base, the team moved stadiums to the suburb of Edina and also joined forces with RICCI Media to be the first Women's football team to expand their broadcasts to include all road games as well as home games.
+The team moved stadiums to the suburb of Edina and also joined forces with RICCI Media to be the first Women's football team to expand their broadcasts to include all road games as well as home games.

 2020

+In early 2020, the Minnesota Vixen welcomed former standout player Connor Jo Lewis to the coaching staff as the team’s wide receivers coach.
+A respected leader on and off the field, Lewis had an impressive playing career with the Vixen, earning WFA All-American honors in 2018 and 2019, a Team MVP Honorable Mention in 2018, and serving as a team captain.
+Known for her versatility, she played both linebacker and quarterback.

-In 2020, like most teams in the athletic world, The Vixen were forced to take a year off due to the Covid-19 pandemic.
-The team continued to safely train in their own time and will be ready for 2021.
-Not all was bad during 2020.
-The Vixen's longest tenured announcer, Brian Mr Announcerguy Sweeney was awarded the NASPAA Bob Shepard Announcer of the Year Award and recognized as the top high school announcer in the country.
+The Vixen were forced to take a year off due to the COVID-19 pandemic.
+While the 2020 season was canceled, players continued to train individually and stay connected virtually.

 2021

-In 2021, the WFA decided to give teams around the country time to get ready after so many of them were under different forms of restrictions.
-The league decided that the season would be shortened by 25% and the season would start in May instead of April.
-Coach McCauley returned for his 2nd season and the Vixen moved home games to Concordia St Paul.
-This centralized location between downtown Minneapolis and St Paul would help to bring in fans from all corners of the Twin Cities.
-Also this year Brian Mr AnnouncerGuy Sweeney and Alex Westad took over the broadcast of the road games to again give Vixen Fans a chance to see 100% of the teams games.
-Along with his many team duties, Brian continued to expand his league role by hosting a weekly show for For The Fans Network to highlight the WFA's Game of the Week.
+In 2021, the WFA adjusted its schedule in response to ongoing pandemic-related restrictions, shortening the season by 25% and pushing the start to May.
+The Minnesota Vixen came out strong under second-year Head Coach Ryan McCauley, dominating the regular season with an 8-0 run and earning the top spot in the Division I Midwest Region.

+The Vixen opened the season with back-to-back blowout wins over the Iowa Phoenix (56–0 and 62–6) and continued their dominance with shutouts against the Sioux Falls Snow Leopards and a 49–6 road victory over the Arlington Impact.
+They capped off the regular season with a decisive 51–14 win against the Dallas Elite Mustangs.

+In the postseason, the Vixen defeated the Arlington Impact 24–14 in the first round, then claimed the Division I American Conference Championship with a hard-fought 33–22 win over Cali War.
+Their run led them to their first-ever appearance in the Division I National Championship, where they ultimately fell to the Boston Renegades in a competitive 42–26 matchup.

+Off the field, the Vixen shifted home games to Concordia University in St. Paul.

+Star running back Grace Cooper was named the WFA American Conference Offensive Player of the Year.